 Despite all my international experience, traveling to different countries as a part of the program really opened up my eyes, especially during our trips to Russia and India.
 There, I experienced cultures that I had only read about.
 Some of my classmates were from the cities that we traveled to, and it was amazing to have them become our tour guides.
 They not only showed us the sites, but provided insight on how people in their country do business.

-My studies in finance, statistics, and decision sciences immediately helped me better analyze problems and opportunities at work.
+My studies in finance, statistics, and decision sciences immediately helped me better analyze problems and opportunities in my job at the time—I was the Director and China Manager at Wilmar International, Asia's leading agribusiness group.
 Though agricultural products may seem to be simple commodities, they are actually complex products with volatile price, production, and consumption sequences.
-Most of the time, pricing and inventory planning are done through intuition and experience, but as I went through my courses, I was able to apply historical, statistical, and financial analytical techniques and have found a more scientific way to segregate the risk factors in the price volatilities of sugar.
+Most of the time, pricing and inventory planning were done through intuition and experience, but as I went through my MBA courses, I was able to apply historical, statistical, and financial analytical techniques and found a more scientific way to segregate the risk factors in the price volatilities of sugar, for example.